A. Long Post!!

 - Documentaries to Learn More

-By Voting Blue No Matter Who we become the engines of our own enslavement by virtue voting out of fear.
-The very first moment the first person voted out of fear is the moment We the People lost.
+By Voting Blue No Matter Who we become the engines of our own enslavement by virtue of voting out of fear and ignorance.
+The very first moment the first person voted out of fear is the moment that We the People lost.
 We cannot change things for the better by voting out of fear.
 We can only bring change by casting and voting that represents our hopes and our values.
 Voting out of fear means our leverage and our values are left at the door and therefore we ALL lose and the 1% wins every time.

 The symptoms (Trump, Biden, and the corrupt Republican and Democratic Parties) are all really, really bad – just two different shitty flavors of a fascist and oligarchic cancer.
 This Lesser of Two Evils Voting is what brought us to this horrible state in the first place.
 It is what has the Democratic Party being owned by the corporations while it shows no real policy-based or statistical evidence that it cares or listens to us, the 99%, at all.

-Voting out of fear and hostage taking for just one… more… election (Vote Blue No Matter Who) is what has been done for waaaay too many decades and which has resulted in the continuous right-ward shift of both parties so that now there is NO major left leaning party left.
+Voting out of fear and hostage taking for just one… more… election (Vote Blue No Matter Who) is what has been done for waaaay too many decades and which has resulted in the continuous right-ward shift of both parties so that now there is NO major party with any left leaning tendencies.

 But that is OK, right?
 Because you have been voting for it.
 We will vote for who we want next election, right?
 Because there will be no scary Republican running that will scare you back into the deaf, exploitative, and abusive arms of the Democratic Party.
 We are the abused electorate going back into the arms of our abusers.
 That is what we are.